smorimoto/smorimoto/README.md

 ### Other information

-- Languages: English, Chinese, Russian, and Japanese
+- Languages: English and Japanese
 - Citizenship: Japan

 ### Get in touch